 How to Play a Singing Bowl

 There are two ways to play a singing bowl.
 The first is to strike the side of the bowl with a mallet.
 The second is to rub the rim of the bowl with a mallet.
 In this blog post we explain each method more thoroughly as well as some advanced techniques you can also explore once you become more familiar with playing singing bowls.
+These methods work with both a Tibetan and crystal singing bowl.

 We are very proud of the fact that Shanti Bowl is a social enterprise.
 We prioritize people before profit and are passionate about making the world a better place.